-The study identified a steep decline in the number of activity groups from the beginning to the time being.
-A part from all the success stories in the SAF Theeramythri groups the scenario have changed to the increase in the count of non performing, dormant and vulnerable activity groups.
-Even though women empowerment have been progressed to a certain level the steak increase in mass closure of activity groups can be seen to a great extent.
+Even though women empowerments have been progressed to a great extent there is also a huge increase in mass closure of activity groups.
+The study identified a steep decline in the number of activity groups since inception.
 The critical analysis of the activity group members in the step down of their activities and its recommended suggestions could enhance the progressive working of the activity groups and thereby to some extent the mass closure can be reduced.

 There could be a number of reasons for the closure of the activity groups.
 No single method could find out the major reasons of drop outs directly.
 The study points out that the low performance in the group activities was the main reason for the closure of activity groups.
 And hence the specific features of an activity group which assess the overall performance of an activity group are analyzed.
-In this context the major reasons for the drop out were found out under each head of performance such as technical, economic, social and institutional performance (figure 2).
+In this context the major reasons for the drop out were found out under each head of performance such as technical, economic, social and institutional performance (Fig. 2).
 Again 8 more indicators are given under each head to encounter the reasons more deeply.